 - a.
-The maximum height allowed in the zone may be increased by 10 feet above the maximum otherwise allowed where residential uses are provided above the ground floor (vertical mixed use) and where no height variance has been approved to a maximum height of 45 feet. - b.
+The maximum height allowed in the zone may be increased by 10 feet above the maximum otherwise allowed where residential uses are provided above the ground floor (vertical mixed use) and where no height variance has been approved. - b.
 Dwellings allowed above or behind a commercial use shall comply with the following standards: - (1) Parking, Garages, and Driveways.
 All off-street vehicle parking, including surface lots and garages, shall be oriented to alleys or located in parking areas located behind or to the side of the building; except that side-yards facing a street (i.e., corner yards) shall not be used for surface parking.
+All garage entrances facing a street (e.g., underground or structured parking) shall be recessed behind the front building elevation by a minimum of 4 feet.
 On corner lots, garage entrances shall be oriented to a side street when access cannot be provided from an alley.
 These standards do not apply when prevented by existing developments or topography.
-Each dwelling unit shall provide the required number of parking and bicycle spaces as required in Article VIII. - (2) Use of Alleys.
+Each dwelling unit shall provide the required number of bicycle spaces as required in Article VIII. - (2) Use of Alleys.
 If more than four dwelling units are proposed, an alley or private mid-block lane shall be required for vehicle access.
 Alleys or mid-block lanes are not required when existing developments or topography prevents construction of an alley.
 As part of the development, the City may require dedication of right-of-way or easements and construction of pathways to provide pedestrian connections through a development site. - (3) Common Areas.
 A homeowners association or other legal entity shall maintain all common areas (e.g., walkways, drives, courtyards, private alleys, parking courts, etc.) and building exteriors.
 Copies of any applicable covenants, restrictions, and conditions shall be recorded and provided to the City prior to building permit approval.